ws2260/scRNA.seq.course/docs/09-L3-intro-to-R.md

 z$x # ok
 ```

-The final basic data structure is the "list".
+The final basic data structure is the `list`.
 Lists allow data of different types and different lengths to be stored in a single object.
 Each element of a list can be any other R object : data of any type, any data structure, even other lists or functions.

 ```r